scala/scala-lang/_scala_use_case_items/4-frontend.md

     <div class="scala-code">
         <div class="scala-text scala-text-large">
             <h3>Portable Code and Libraries</h3>
-            <p class="emph">Write the code once and have it run on the front-end as well as on the backend.</p>
+            <p class="emph">Write the code once and have it run on the frontend as well as on the backend.</p>
             <p>Reuse the same libraries and testing frameworks on both sides.
 Write API endpoints that are typechecked across the stack.</p>
             <p>For example: define your data model in a shared module.
 Then use <a href="https://github.com/softwaremill/sttp" target="_blank" rel="none">sttp</a> to send data to the backend, all while <a href="https://github.com/com-lihaoyi/upickle" target="_blank" rel="none">upickle</a> handles seamless conversion to JSON, and also reads JSON back into your model on the backend.</p>
             <a class="button button_call-to-action" href="https://index.scala-lang.org/search?languages=3.x&languages=2.13&platforms=sjs1&q=*" target="_blank" rel="none">More Scala.js libraries and frameworks</a>